jofas/mgart/CONTRIBUTING.md

 ## Development Guidelines

 There are many great tools to generate digital art with.
-No software has been able to deliver an all encumbering experience when it comes to the generation and exploration of algorithmic beauty, algorithm and hardware support, or speed.
+No software has been able to deliver an all-encumbering experience when it comes to the generation and exploration of algorithmic beauty, algorithm and hardware support, and speed.
 Mgart definetly does not aim to be the tool that changes that.
-The goal of Mgart is more modest, to be a tool to generate beautiful digital imagery with, using a simple, declarative [DSL](https://en.wikipedia.org/wiki/Domain-specific_language).
+The goal of Mgart is more modest.
+Mgart aims to be a tool to generate beautiful digital imagery using a simple, declarative [DSL](https://en.wikipedia.org/wiki/Domain-specific_language).
 When you want to contribue source code, please follow these development guidelines: